johngieselmann/section-page-scroll/README.md

 # Section Page Scroll

-This is a nifty little website scroller that will create page like sections that slide up/down on scroll as if moving between pages.
+This is a nifty little website scroller that will create page like sections that slide up/down on scroll or keypress as if moving between pages.

+Currently, it supports modern desktop browsers and touch event browsers...
+Essentially, pretty much everything except IE Mobile, but that is coming.

 Example: http://johngieselmann.com/section-page-scroll/